This is the multi-page printable view of this section. Click here to print.

 Below are your primary responsibilities during onboarding.
 Additional responsibilities may arise as needed to support aspects of the implementation that are unique to your specific environment(s):

-• Create user accounts for additional users of the Samurai MDR application, maintain all user accounts, ensuring that contact information for each user is complete and accurate.
+- Create user accounts for additional users of the Samurai MDR portal, maintain all user accounts, ensuring that contact information for each user is complete and accurate.

 Your overall responsibilities for the service can be found in the MDR Service Description.